 You will be offered prayer during each of the three visits.
 If you decline this offer it will never affect the service you receive in any way.
 We find most clients appreciate it, even if they are not a Christian.

 If you’re not happy with any aspect of the service you have received, you can find our complaints procedure here.

 Does it cost anything?

 No. Our service is completely free.
 We are able to provide a totally free service because CAP is a charity and receives donations from churches and individuals who want to help people.

 Will my creditors cooperate with you?

 Yes.
-We have worked with over 1,000 companies within the finance industry and are well respected.
-This means that councils, utilities, mortgage companies and other creditors work with us because they have seen the results of our involvement.
+We have worked with over 1,000 companies within the finance industry and we are well respected.
+This means that councils, utilities and mortgage companies work with us because they have seen the results of our involvement.
 They know we offer fair repayments based on what you can afford.

 I am self employed, can you help me?

 CAP may not be the best organisation to help you.
 This is due to the following reasons:

 - Running a business often means you need to have continued access to credit.